Braves Single-Season Home Run Record at Each Position

 The local kid got it done.
 Dansby Swanson had produced double-digit homers each season between 2018 and 2020.
 But, his final two years with the Braves hit another level from a power perspective.
 It included consecutive performances of 25-plus homers, with 2021 being the obvious high-water mark.

-Swanson spent the majority of his season hitting in either the fifth of sixth spot of Atlanta’s lineup.
+Swanson spent the majority of his season hitting in either the fifth or sixth spot of Atlanta’s lineup.
 He slugged 22 of his homers in these situations, with 13 of them coming as a six-hole hitter.
-His production was quite even throughout the course of a game, too.
+His production was quite even throughout a game, too.
 The shortstop slugged 10 homers between innings 1-3, nine between innings 4-6, and eight between innings 7-9.

 Third Base: Eddie Mathews, 1953: 47 Home Runs